SwiftUI Buttons - Tutorial and Examples

 Icon and Text Button

-Combine an SF Symbol icon and text as a button.
+Combine an SF Symbol icon and text in one button label.

 Button(action: {